wfbradley/snpko/README.md

 ### Halting on Completion

 The following situation can occur: We run the module on some data, expecting it to take many hours to complete.
-We use on a large, relatively expensive cloud instance to speed up the computation.
+We reserve a large, relatively expensive cloud instance to speed up the computation.
 The code completes in the middle of the night.
 We would really like the machine to shut itself down at this point so we do not need to keep paying for an idle instance.
 In that situation, use the `--halt` flag, like so:
 ```
 sudo ./master_snpko.py --input my_SNP_data.csv --halt
 ```